bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/detonationEngine.md

 br
 ```

 We have detected 6 Hopf bifurcations.
-We now study the periodic orbits branching from them.
+Furthermore, we now study the periodic orbits branching from them.

 ## Computing the branches of Traveling waves